Admitted Student Checklist - Fall Freshmen

 8. Send us your final transcript

-Make sure to request a final official transcript be sent to our office by June 30, after your final grades are posted.
+Make sure to request a final official transcript be sent to our office by July 10, after your final grades are posted.
+Students starting Summer must submit final transcripts by June 10.
 Review our Official Transcripts page for instructions.
 It is very important that you successfully complete the course work entered on your application.
 A curriculum change could affect your admission status, and declining grades may be cause for revoking admission.

 9. Send your AP/CLEP/IB scores